markcmurphy/devdocs-portal/Customers.md

 ## Customer Attribute Values

 Customer Attribute Values refer to the value field of the Customer Attribute.
-This resource is used to manage customer attribute values.
-Using the API, you are to access and edit customer's attribute values.
+This resource is used to access and edit customer's attribute values.

 For V3 *Customer Attribute Values* endpoint operations, see [Customer Attribute Values V3](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/customer-attribute-values).